LivelyIE/web/tasks/markdown/T_FindABroker.md

 All brokers make commission from lenders and insurance providers for signing you up as a customer.
 Some brokers may also charge a fee for their services.
  Using a broker will not increase the cost of these products.

+## Broker Fees
+If you choose to apply via a broker you should contact them at any time from six months away from your mortgage application to when you're ready to apply.